 Qualifications: Public Service Commissioners serve a four-year term and may succeed themselves in office.
 A Public Service Commissioner must be a qualified elector, a resident of the Supreme Court District in which election is sought, at least 25 years of age, and a citizen of the State five years next preceding the day of election.
-The qualifying fee is \$500.
+The qualifying fee is \$200.

-Duties: Communication, electric, gas, water, and sewer utilities are under the supervision and regulations of this Commission.
-It is the Commission's responsibility to ensure rates and charges for service are just and reasonable, the approved rate schedules are adhered to, the service rendered is reasonably adequate,
+Duties: For-hire transportation, communication, electric, gas, water, and sewer utilities are under the supervision and regulations of this Commission.
+It is the Commission's responsibility to ensure rates and charges for service are just and reasonable, the approved rate schedules are adhered to, the service rendered is reasonably adequate, and that facilities constructed or acquired are required for the convenience and necessity of the public.
+In carrying out its responsibility, the Commission must answer complaints, make investigations, and conduct both formal and informal meetings.